KaushikShivam/doctor-react/README.md

 ## Description

 This is a capstone project I built to graduate at Microverse.
-Here are the project [reuirements](https://www.notion.so/Final-Capstone-Project-Doctor-appointments-9b345aad940b4f0a951049fcb3da159f)
+Here are the project [reuirements](https://www.notion.so/Final-Capstone-Project-Doctor-appointments-9b345aad940b4f0a951049fcb3da159f) .

+I used Pivotal Tracker as a project management tool to take care of my sprints.
+Here's a [link](https://www.pivotaltracker.com/n/projects/2421361)

 The design is taken from [here](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design) Design credit goes to [Vinisha Panjikar](https://www.behance.net/vinishapanjikar)